Revolutionary Mass Festivals: Decorations and “stage” designs

 The emergence of the post-revolutionary mass festivals is closely linked to the question of the re-configuration of historical memory, as evidenced by monuments in cities all over Russia.
 Accordingly, the Narkompros issued a decree "On Monuments of the Republic," which called for the immediate dismantling of tsarist monuments.
 This decree shows, however, that the new monuments should not be mere objects of historicist contemplation but rather designed as parts of a constructive process that harbored in the mass celebrations.

 The first festival to take place was on May Day 1918.
 In Moscow, the constructivist architects Alexander and Viktor Vesnin designed the decorations for it.
 In Petrograd, the decorations for the first May Day parade were also commissioned to avant-garde artists, commonly referred to as "futurists."
 Even at that moment, the potential of abstract art to help bring about the re-education of the masses was considered disputable.
-Lunacharsky noted in hist diary:
+Lunacharsky noted in his diary:

 The Petersburg Celebrations of the first Anniversary of the Revolution in 1918 were significantly larger than the May Day celebrations.
 They involved numerous architects and artists in 85 separate projects across the city.
 The most prominent of these projects were the decorations for the Palace Square, then called Uritsky Square, by the cubist painter Natan Altman.
 In his designs he contrasted the neoclassical architectural ensemble of the square with abstract constructions that were intended to represent the political new order.
 The conflict between new and old was thereby visualized and allowed the spectator to physically experience it within the city space.
-For Altman art gains its meaning structurally, through collective interaction only.
+For Altman, art gains its meaning structurally, through collective interaction only.
 This is the constitutive feature of proletarian art, which accounts for the political relevance of his decorations.
 However, this approach does not necessarily allow for an obligatory political content of art, which is attacked by the majority of later Soviet criticism of the avant-garde.

 Later celebrations, especially Nikolai Evreinov's "Storming of the Winter Palace" of 1920, put stronger emphasis on the actual acting rather than on the decorations.
 The last extensive project of decorations was planned for the celebrations commemorating the Third International in 1921 by the constructivists Alexander Vesnin and Liubov Popova.
 It was supposed to be large-scale open air installation consisting of a model of a “Fortress of Capitalism” and the “Communist Future City,” connected by ties and banners that were to be held up by airships.
 The envisioned site for this installation was the Khodinka field in northern Moscow.
 The site was meant to serve as the stage for a historical mass spectacle restaging the struggle of the proletarian revolution.
 However, Vesnin's and Popova's plans were not realized which is indicative of the underlying conflict between avant-garde aesthetics and Marxist ideology.